node-js-libs/node.io/docs/README.md

 - `google_pagerank.js` - find the Google pagerank of a URL
 - `google_spell.js` - outputs the result of Google Suggest
 - `coffee.js` - compile all .coffee files in a directory and its subdirectories
+- `eval.js` - runs an expression on each line of input

 See each file for usage details.